 From US 93 south of Kalispell to US 93 north of Kalispell the bypass will have grade separated interchanges and allow traffic to "Bypass" the city of Kalispell.

 Access to the Interim Bypass will be by roundabouts at Airport Road, and Foys Lake Road.
-A grade-separated interchange at Three Mile Drive and four (4) at-grade intersections (at the north and south ends, US 2, and Reserve Loop), one exit only ramp (at Sunnyside Drive) and an overpass at Two Mile Drive.
-Future (full build) interchanges are planned at Airport and Foys Lake Roads and at Reserve Loop.
+Grade-separated interchanges are planned at US 2, Three Mile Drive, Four Mile Drive and Reserve Loop.
+Additionally there are two at-grade intersections (at the north and south ends), one exit only ramp (at Sunnyside Drive) and an overpass at Two Mile Drive.
+Future (full build) interchanges are planned at Airport and Foys Lake Roads.